In all the years of being involved in different projects, I have often been faced with recurring questions about

 - And what about the aggregates and the fillers?

-A good way to learn about these products is to start with clarifying some of the concepts:
+A good way to learn about these products is to start by clarifying some of the concepts:

-The Reinforced Thermosetting Resin Pipe (RTRP) is also known as the GRP (glass reinforced plastic) pipe or FRP (fiberglass reinforced plastic) pipe.
-Due to its unique characteristics, it offers a range of advantages over the pipes that are made of traditional, currently used, materials.
+The Reinforced Thermosetting Resin Pipe (RTRP) is also known as the GRP (glass-reinforced plastic) pipe or FRP (fiberglass reinforced plastic) pipe.
+Due to its unique characteristics, it offers a range of advantages over pipes that are made of traditional, currently used, materials.
 When properly designed and installed, it can give the system the performance required at minimal costs.

 FRP/GRP is a composite material.

 But what does composite mean?
 Let’s clarify.

 Composite means “consisting of two or more distinct parts”.
-Composites are an engineering material that consists of a thermosetting resin (the matrix) and a fiber reinforcement.
+Composites are engineering material that consists of a thermosetting resin (the matrix) and fiber reinforcement.
 A liquid resin is combined with a fiber reinforcement in the manufacturing process, which is then cured into a solid laminate.

 There are many types of resins and reinforcements and each of them imparts its specific properties to the composite GRP product.
-To be more precise, there are at least 6 major family groups of resins used in the composites fabrication.
+To be more precise, there are at least 6 major family groups of resins used in composites fabrication.

 These include polyester, vinylester, modified acrylic, epoxy, phenolic resin, and urethane resin systems.
 The list goes on.
 However, it is important to note, that each of these resins possesses its own specific performance characteristics.

 Why so many resins?

 My partner Eng.
 Fabio Fracasso, an expert in composite materials, would say: “Tell me what you need and I will tell you what to use.”

 The resin system is selected on the basis of the functional and cost requirements of the product.
 For example:

 - A vinylester resin should be used If the corrosion resistance characteristic is a priority.

-- The polyester resin is most commonly used if there are issues with cost vs. performance.
+- Polyester resin is most commonly used if there are issues with cost vs. performance.

-Inside the family of polyester resins alone, specific formulations will be used for attaining aesthetic properties, for achieving enhanced corrosion resistance or the resistance to elevated temperatures, as well as a decrease in costs.
+Inside the family of polyester resins alone, specific formulations will be used for attaining aesthetic properties, achieving enhanced corrosion resistance or resistance to elevated temperatures, as well as a decrease in costs.

 What about the reinforcement?